DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 };
 ```

-Here is an example of specifing many:
+Here is an example of specifying many:

 ```csharp
 var config = new DiscordConfiguration()